syncfusion-content/flutter-docs/Flutter/maps/title.md

 ---
 layout: post
 title: Syncfusion Flutter Maps Title | Syncfusion
-description: This section explains how to add title and customize its appearance in the flutter maps.
+description: This section describes how to add title in the Flutter maps and how to customize its appearance based on the application requirement.
 platform: Flutter
 control: SfMaps
 documentation: ug